elastic/examples/Machine Learning/Business Metrics Recipes/twitter_trends/README.md

 ## Theory

-Increases in twitter activity in a series of hashtags or search keywords may indicate a brand or topic is trending, with the potential to impact a organizations business decisions.
-Rapidly identifying the change in tweet volume whilst easily attributing the activity to underlying influencers, allow businesses to be informed prior to initiating a response.
+Increases in twitter activity in a series of hashtags or search keywords may indicate a brand or topic is trending, with the potential to impact a organization's business decisions.
+Rapidly identifying the change in tweet volume whilst easily attributing the activity to underlying influencers, allows businesses to be informed prior to initiating a response.

 ## Description

-This use case recipe identifies a rise in twitter activity, assuming the user has collected tweets pertaining to specific hashtags or search keywords.
-The recipe in turn identifies the responsible influencers for this rise in activity such as a user, url, hashtag or location.
+This use case recipe identifies an increase in twitter activity, assuming the user has collected tweets pertaining to specific hashtags or search keywords.
+The recipe in turn identifies the responsible influencers for this increase in activity such as user, url, hashtag or location.

 This recipe assumes the user has created a field indicating the "topic" of the tweet.
-In its simplest form this may represent a hashtag or set of search terms.
-For more advanced use cases, users may wish to use classification techniques to identify the topic beyond the scope of this recipe.
+In its simplest form, this may represent a hashtag or set of search terms.
+More advanced use cases, in which users may wish to use classification techniques to identify the topic, are beyond the scope of this recipe.

 ## Effectiveness